If you want to go quickly, go alone. If you want to go far, go together. —African proverb

 Preparing for a study group discussion helps students develop their metacognitive skills.
 To participate fully, they must 1) understand what aspects of the material they know well enough teach to others, and 2) be clear and specific about what they don’t know so they can ask useful questions.
 It places the responsibility of steering the conversation squarely on the shoulders of students who might otherwise have stayed silent or, worse, might not even have been aware of what they didn’t yet understand.

 Metacognition is crucial to learning.
 Even after students have grown more adept at identifying the specific difficulties they are having with the homework, the process of isolating those difficulties is richer and more sophisticated when done as a social function.
-It’s often difficult for someone who doesn’t understand a concept to identify the exact source of the misunderstanding.
-And yet, the source can often be revealed in conversation.
+It’s difficult for someone who doesn’t understand a concept to identify the exact source of the misunderstanding, but that source can often be revealed in conversation.
 Just talking about it with others increases the likelihood of seeing the problem more clearly.

 These conversations also solidify a sense of belonging and common purpose.
 Students generally think about “the good of the group” in extracurricular activities, like sports or clubs, rather than academic work.
 Combining this compassionate trait with academic activities makes learning more meaningful and emotionally satisfying.